dm885-2/LoggingService/README.md

-# Loggin Services
+# Logging Services

 This services is a logging services.

-Logs is written to the database by posting onto the rapid with event 'logIt'
+Logs is written to the database by posting into the rapid with event 'logIt'

-To revices all Logs, you need to be loged in and have a rank of at least 1.
+To revices all Logs, you need to be logged in and have a rank of at least 1.
 Then you would need to post a event to getLogs, and the resposne is on response-getLogs